natfarleydev/prd-markdown/markdown/advanced/advancedBaseClassesDetails.markdown

 cocoon, you are considered helpless.
-Eight hours later, you emerge having changed your type to plant, animal, or humanoid, gaining superficial physical characteristics as appropriate (see the *Pathfinder RPG Bestiary*).
+Eight hours later, you emerge having changed your type to plant, animal, or humanoid, gaining superficial physical characteristics as appropriate (see the *PF RPG Bestiary*).
 This change does not alter your Hit Dice, hit points, saving throws, skill points, class skills, or proficiencies.
 Each time the transformation is made, you are cleansed of all poisons or diseases, are restored to full hit